MattIPv4/DNS-over-Discord/README.md

 ---

 1.1.1.1 works from a Discord server, thanks to the 1.1.1.1 bot.
 [Invite the bot to your Discord server](https://dns-over-discord.v4.wtf/invite) to start using DNS over Discord.
+Or, [add the bot to your Discord account](https://dns-over-discord.v4.wtf/invite/user) to use it anywhere in Discord.

 ## Perform DNS lookups